mcallistertad/embedded-client/README.md

 )

 /* Parameters
- * ctx          Skyhook request context
+ * rctx         Skyhook request context
  * sky_errno    sky_errno is set to the error code
  * mac          pointer to mac address of the Wi-Fi beacon
  * timestamp    time in seconds (from 1970 epoch) indicating when the scan was performed, (time_t)-1 if unknown